isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/quick-setup.md

 ## 🚀 End-to-End Fabric Demo Setup Guide

-This guide walks you through installing the complete solution, which includes: **Lakehouse, Pipeline, Notebooks, Semantic Model and Report**
+This guide walks you through installing the complete solution, which includes: **Lakehouse, Pipeline, Notebooks, Semantic Model, Report and Data Agent**

 ### ✅ Installation in Just 3 Steps